yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

    such an architecture is discussed.
  - adding support to Windows containers.
 Windows container support is a parallel effort and is tracked by [#22623](https://issues.k8s.io/22623).
-The new interface will leave room for future integration, but will
+The new interface will not be augmented to support Windows containers, but it will be made extensible such that the support can be added in the future.
  - re-defining Kubelet's internal interfaces.
 These interfaces, though, may affect Kubelet's maintainability, is not relevant to runtime integration's.